How to Get Into Middlebury: Acceptance Rate & Strategies

 How Middlebury College Rates Applicants

-Middlebury uses a truly holistic admissions process and lists six factors as “very important” to their unique evaluation process: rigor of high school course load, class rank.
-GPA, extracurricular activities, talent/ability, and character/personal qualities.
-The three factors labeled as “important” are the application essays, recommendations, and race/ethnicity.
+Middlebury uses a truly holistic admissions process and lists six factors as “very important” to their unique evaluation process: rigor of high school course load, class rank, GPA, extracurricular activities, talent/ability, and character/personal qualities.
+The three factors labeled as “important” are the application essays, recommendations, and standardized test scores.

 Straight from the Middlebury admissions office: